|

 Double-decked freeways

 Roughly eight miles of I‑10 and I‑35 around downtown San Antonio are double-decked.
-These freeways were rebuilt as part of the $272 million "Downtown Y" project from 1983 to 1994.
-Named for the "Y" formed by I‑10 and I‑35 west of downtown, the project improved 10 miles of the seminal four-lane freeway system built in the late '40s and early '50s.
+These seminal local freeways were rebuilt and double-decked in the $272 million "Downtown Y" project from 1983 to 1994.
+Named for the "Y" formed by I‑10 and I‑35 west of downtown, the project improved 10 miles of the four-lane freeway system built in the late '40s and early '50s.
 Besides being obsolete, those freeways had suffered from chronic congestion almost since they had opened.
-Earlier proposals to relieve the congestion there by constructing a bypass route on the near West Side were eventually scuttled.
+Earlier proposals to relieve the congestion there by constructing a bypass route on the near West Side were eventually scuttled (more on that in the "Unbuilt/cancelled freeways" section below.)

 The elevated structures were built using a then-new type of construction called "segmental winged-T" bridges.
 Besides being aesthetically-pleasing, this method had the major technical benefit of allowing the bridge segments to be cast off-site and then trucked in and assembled in-place, thus expediting construction and minimizing traffic disruption.
 Segments were lifted onto a special support truss and joined together with epoxy.
 Then tensioned cables called tendons located within ducts inside the segments were tightened to hold the structure together.
 It was likened to a suspension bridge but with the cables inside the bridge.